aetheric-oss/svc-devops-test/README.md

 # Devops Test Service

 Can be used to test workflows and Terraform provisioning.
-Testing docker build fixes
-Using the right commit message

 1. *Replace the repository name for each:*